JexieWren/hire-wordpress-Seattle/bringing-together-wordpress-and-angular-through-pre-rendering.md

-# Implementing Angular Universal for WordPress with Pre-Rendering
+# Bringing Together WordPress and Angular Through Pre-Rendering

 The ever-evolving landscape of websites demands top-notch performance coupled with high-quality content for users.
 While WordPress stands out for its unparalleled flexibility as a content management system, managing substantial volumes of dynamic data on the server-side presents scalability challenges.